agaggi/crossword-solver/README.md

 E##L#

--- Puzzle solved after 0.0012776851654052734 seconds --
+-- Puzzle solved after 0.0007722377777099609 seconds --

 Number of backtracks: 12
 ```

-### Medium Crossword
+### Hard Crossword

-The medium puzzle had slightly more wordspaces, with a much larger wordlist of ~21,000 words.
+The hard puzzle had slightly more wordspaces (**11**), with a much larger wordlist of ~**21,000** words.
 A combination of backtracking, degree heuristic, and forward checking were used in order to solve the puzzle.
-At first, I simply ran the board with only backtrackingand got this result:
+At first, I simply ran the board with **only backtracking** and obtained this result:

 ```
 ##abalone####